EATON BUSINESS SCHOOL LLC 2023 Certification Badge

 According to a Coresight Research report, the plus-sized fashion market will be worth around $31.9 billion in 2020.
 That is too sizable a chunk of revenue to ignore.
 According to IBISWorld, the UK plus-size women’s clothing stores had an average industry growth of 1.9% from 2015 to 2020, and a market size of £734m ($963m).

 In contrast, the UK’s clothing sector overall experienced a negative average industry growth of -0.8% during the same period.
-Even amidst the pandemic, as fashion sales drop, the plus-size clothing industry’s profits are projected to grow.
+Even amidst the pandemic, as fashion sales drop, the plus-size clothing industry’s profits were projected to grow.

 Share this article